 What's happening in the Hallsberg–Degerön railway construction project?

 We are rebuilding the railway infrastructure in Hallsberg.
-We are making good progress developing a railway plan for the Hallsberg–Stenkumla route, and during 2018, we will arrange meetings in the immediate area, according to the planning process.
-For the Dunsjö–Jakobshyttan and the Jakobshyttan–Dunsjö routes, the plans are estimated to be ready for review during spring 2018.
+We are making good progress developing a railway plan for the Hallsberg–Stenkumla route, and during 2018, we arranged meetings in the immediate area, according to the planning process.
+The Stenkumla–Dunsjö route was ready this fall – one year ahead of plan.
+For the Dunsjö–Jakobshyttan and the Jakobshyttan–Dunsjö routes, the plans are on review.